SAP/ui5-tooling/docs/updates/migrate-v3.md

 ## Node.js and npm Version Support

-**Only Node.js v18.0.0 and npm v8 or higher are supported.**
+**This release requires Node.js versions v16.18.0, v18.12.0 or higher as well as npm v8 or higher.**
-Support for older Node.js and npm releases has been dropped.
+Support for older Node.js and npm releases has been dropped and will cause an error to be shown.

 ## Specification Versions Support